LabWired Release & Merging Strategy

 2. Quality Gates

-Every PR and commit to develop/main must pass the following automated gates.
-Developers MUST run these locally before opening a PR.
+Every PR and commit to develop/main must pass automated gates.
+Developers should run matching checks locally before opening a PR.

 Automated Checks (CI)